muskanbatra-dev/aws-main/Section10: ROUTE 53/1:What is DNS/Notes/Readme.md

 ## There is a server called example.com that i know about, which is at =>5.6.7.8 , that is a public IP

-## So the local DNS server is going to go to our Final Server, which is the Second Level Domain DNS server
+## So the local DNS server is going to go to our Final Server, which is the Second Level Domain DNS server and this the server managed by your Domain registrar.
+So it could be Amazon Route 53 and so on